-When making decisions, the Directors of Akari Therapeutics Plc ("Akari" or the "Company") act in the way they consider is most likely to promote the success of the Company, for the benefit of its members as a whole, while also considering the broad range of stakeholders who interact with the business.
+When making decisions, the Directors of Akari Therapeutics, Plc ("Akari" or the "Company") act in the way they consider is most likely to promote the success of the Company, for the benefit of its members as a whole, while also considering the broad range of stakeholders who interact with the business.

-Our strategy is to clinically develop new drugs for orphan inflammatory diseases.
+Our strategy is to develop and commercialize advanced therapies for autoimmune and inflammatory diseases.